jonifreeman/ajatusasana.fi/en/relaxation.markdown

 Would you like to unwind in a relaxing atmosphere and be genuinely heard?
 Are you searching for inspiration in some area of your (working) life?
 Or perhaps you just need a little nudge to better trust your intuition in decision-making?

-Conversational Yoga Relaxation is for anyone who would like to gain deeper awareness to any pressing issue in their life.
+Conversational Yoga Relaxation is for anyone who would like to gain deeper awareness to a pressing issue in their life.
 You do not need prior experience in relaxing or yoga.
 I combine different relaxation and somatic awareness techniques and holistic yoga with a deep socio-psychological understanding of the richness of human life.

 The length of the session: 90 min.